 Chapter 3 - Commit/Uncommit

-cmmt) flag is available to identify transactions to include in, or exclude from, the compliance report produced in each reporting cycle.
+cmmt) flag to identify transactions to include in or exclude from the compliance report for the reporting cycle

-It is not necessary to set the Commit flag immediately on a transaction.
-The Commit flag may be set or unset using the Commit API.
+It's not necessary to set the Commit flag immediately on a transaction.
+Use the Commit API to update the Commit flag.

 NoteDocument Codes with the Commit flag set to